adj59-dev/adj59-dev.github.io/_posts/reading-nielsen-and-chuang:-chapter-6.md

 <a id="top"></a>

 I just finished reading Chapter 6 of *Quantum Computation and Quantum Information* by Nielsen and Chuang.
+This chapter focuses on quantum search algorithms, with significant emphasis on proving their fundamental limitations, most notably the $\Omega(\sqrt{N})$ lower bound on unstructured search.
+Prior to this chapter, I had not spent much time working through lower-bound proofs, so for some of the exercises I consulted external resources, which I have linked along with the exercise.

+As with the earlier chapters, I’ve included my notes and full exercise solutions below.

 <!-- toc -->